gdorleon/balm_llm/README.md

 - Adapters for several model providers: OpenAI GPT-3.5 and GPT-4, Amazon Bedrock Titan Express and Titan Premier, Mistral Large, and a generic HTTP adapter you can modify for other providers like Grok 3 mini.
 - Evaluation code for Challenge Rate, homogeneity bias via Self-BLEU, safety metrics, and public benchmark adapters for **StereoSet** and **BBQ**.

-> This repo does not ship vendor model weights.
+> Note that this repo does not ship vendor model weights, obviously.
 You need API access for the providers you choose to evaluate.

 ## Quick Start